References in Content

 • Name: The user-given name of the content item.

-• Type: The type of the content item, which can include content types for documents, images, assets, specific component types, or menu items for site references.
+• Type: The type of the content item, which can include content types for documents, images, assets.

-• Status: The publication status of the referenced documents.
+• Status: The publication status of the referenced content item and the status of references to or from the opened document.

 • Name: The user-given name of the content item.

-• Type: The type of the content item, which can include content types for documents, images, assets, specific component types, or menu items for site references.
+• Type: The type of the content item, which can include specific component types,pages or menu items for site references.

 • Channel: This indicates the channel in BrXM that the content item belongs to.